Kent0710/gudox/README.md

 ---

 ## What's next for gudox
-Since I focused on the version control features for this, the next step is to add more features in the document writing part such as more formatting options and realtime collaboration.
+Since I focused on the version control features and the integration of google chrome built-in ai for this, the next step is to add more features in the document writing part such as more formatting options and realtime collaboration.